Lexich04/DevOps---learner/README.md

-How to create files and prepare them for commit using the git add command How to create a commit (save point in time) using the git commit command How to view the history of your project using the git log command
+How to create files and prepare them for commit using the git add command How to create a commit (save point in time) using the git commit command How to view the history of your project using the git log command 1.10.2025
+Today I have mastered the git config command, which is the main tool for configuring repository settings.
+I've changed various settings: username, email, formatting, and magazine editor.
+And also created shortcuts (alias) for simplified navigation.